digiltd/oh-rtd-test/FS20-Binding.md

     define AmbiLight FS20 c04b 01

 Just write the last "words" together and you have the full address you need for your item (see above).

+### Networked connection with ser2net

+To use a networked CUL device for FS20 from ser2net, this line in /etc/ser2net.conf on the remote host will publish the serial interface (replace /dev/ttySP1 with whatever is apropriate):

+    3333:raw:0:/dev/ttySP1:38400 8DATABITS NONE 1STOPBIT
+with
+    fs20:device=network:myhostnamewithCUL:333
+you can connect to this remote CUL